pabloboo/kotlin-learning/RunTracker/README.md

 # Sorting runs

 We will use a mediator LiveData so we can merge the LiveDatas of each sort type and then observe the merged live data in the screen.

+# Saving Username and Weight

+We will write the functionality to enter the name and weight before using the app, use the name and weight and inject the shared preferences to the screens.